inPact/node-rabbitmq/README.md

 Why opinionated?
 Unless told otherwise, will:
 * always set a default prefetch of 100
-* always publish messages as persistent
+* always publish messages as persistent (and leave the amqplib default of setting all queues as durable)
 * consumer-friendly request-reply-queue implementation
 * and more...